 Epigenetic modifications contribute to phenotypic variation at multiple levels, from gene regulation, to development, stress response, and population-level phenotypic diversity and evolution.
 As sessile organisms, plants are particularly dependent on epigenetic mechanisms to express diverse phenotypic responses from the same genome sequence.
 Technological advances that allow genome-wide analysis of DNA or histone modifications coupled with new opportunities for editing the epigenome have the potential to reveal the functions of epigenetic regulation in plants.
-Genome Biology will highlight advances in our understanding of the functions of epigenetic modifications, and the application of this knowledge, in a Special Issue.
+Here, Genome Biology highlights advances in our understanding of the functions of epigenetic modifications, and the application of this knowledge.

 Articles in this collection will be published throughout May and June.